MithrilJS/mithril.js/docs/installation.md

 7. open `index.html` in a browser

-Optionally, you can define mithril as a webpack plugin, the benefit is that mithril will be included globally and you will not have have to `import m from "mithril"`:
+Optionally, you can define Mithril as a Webpack plugin, the benefit is that Mithril will be included globally and you will not have have to `import m from "mithril"`:
 ```json
 plugins: [
     new webpack.ProvidePlugin({m: 'mithril'}),
     // ...
 ]
 ```
-Then you could remove the import line from step 4 (dont forget to restart webpack if you ran it with `--watch`) and it will work just the same
+Then you could remove the import line from step 4 (don't forget to restart Webpack if you ran it with `--watch`) and it will work just the same.

 #### Step by step